Hong Kong starts quarantine for mainland China arrivals

 Authorities hope the prospect of quarantine will virtually halt cross-border traffic while allowing the city to remain stocked with food and goods from the mainland, where the virus has now killed more than 700 people.

-By early Saturday morning only a trickle of people were arriving via the Shenzhen Bay crossing.
+By early Saturday morning, only a trickle of people was arriving via the Shenzhen Bay crossing.

 "I have to come back because my daughter is going to school here," a woman who gave her surname as Song told AFP after ending a 20-day family holiday on the mainland.